 - Reduce flood damage to insurable property

-- Strengthen and support the insurance aspects of the NIFP
+- Strengthen and support the insurance aspects of the NFIP

-The City of Griffin is in Class 5 and homeowners who are in the FEMA 100-Year Floodplain are eligible for a 25% discount on their flood insurance premium.
+Another benefit from community participation in this program are discounted rates for flood insurance premiums.
+These rates reflect the reduced flood risk that the community has put in place.
+Communities are divided into 10 classes based upon the number of credit pointes earned through different activates, such as public information, mapping, regulations, flood damage reduction, and flood preparedness.
+The City of Griffin is a Class 6 and homeowners who are in the FEMA 100-Year Floodplain are eligible for a 20% discount on their flood insurance premium.
 Homeowners who are not in the FEMA 100-Year Floodplain and want to purchase flood insurance are eligible for a 10% discount on their flood insurance premium.

 101 Coldwater Ln